Hamilton on pole in Brazil, Vettel fourth

 | SAO PAULO

-SAO PAULO Lewis Hamilton grabbed pole position in Brazil on Saturday for his last race with McLaren while Red Bull's Sebastian Vettel took a big step towards becoming Formula One's youngest triple champion.
+SAO PAULO Lewis Hamilton grabbed pole position in his last race for McLaren in Brazil on Saturday while Red Bull's championship leader Sebastian Vettel qualified well ahead of Ferrari title rival Fernando Alonso.

-Championship leader Vettel will start Sunday's season-ending race in fourth place, a position good enough to secure his third title in a row if he keeps it in what promises to be a rain-lashed affair at Interlagos.
+Vettel will start the season-ending race in fourth place, a position good enough to secure his third title in a row if he keeps it in what promises to be a rain-lashed race at Interlagos on Sunday.

+The 25-year-old German is sure to move up a place soon enough in the race, with Australian team mate Mark Webber starting alongside in third place and in no doubt about what he will be expected to do.

+"All in all we are in good shape and we have been competitive and we will see what we can do tomorrow," said Vettel, who made a mistake on his first run in the final session.

-Ferrari's Fernando Alonso, 13 points adrift of Vettel and the German's sole rival, has to finish on the podium to have any hope of taking his third title and the Spaniard has a mountain to climb from seventh on the grid.
+Alonso, 13 points adrift of Vettel, has to finish on the podium to have any hope of taking his third title and the Spaniard gave himself a mountain to climb with eighth place on the starting grid.

-Vettel, 25, made clear he would not be playing it safe despite his grid position.

-"As soon as the lights go off I will try to attack the guys at the front.
-On top of that there might be things happening, with the weather forecast being what it is, so I won't be looking left and right to be honest," said the German.

-Vettel will have Australian team mate Mark Webber starting alongside him in third place with those positions likely to be swapped soon enough.

-Alonso qualified eighth but moved up a place when Venezuelan Pastor Maldonado, who was sixth, was handed a 10-place penalty for missing a weighbridge in the second phase of qualifying.
+He could move up a place, however, with Venezuelan Pastor Maldonado qualifying sixth but set to face the stewards after missing a weighbridge in the second phase of qualifying.

-The stewards handed Maldonado a reprimand for the offence but also imposed the grid drop because it was his third reprimand of the season.

-Alonso can also count on the support of Brazilian team mate Felipe Massa, who qualified fifth but is sure to let the title contender go past when the opportunity arises.
+Alonso can also count on the support of his Brazilian team mate Felipe Massa, who qualified fifth at his home circuit but is sure to let the title contender go past when the opportunity arises.

-"Given how the last few races have gone, my chances of making it to the podium are still intact," said the 31-year-old Alonso.
-"In the dry we are not competitive, but in the wet the car performs well sometimes and we are a little more comfortable."
+"Ninth in USA and eighth here so more or less as I expected," Alonso told reporters.
+"I will try to achieve the podiums which we achieved in Abu Dhabi and Austin from those positions."

 MCLAREN LOCK-OUT